So, You Think You Love Horses?

 Flying Change

-[Dressage] During a flying change the horse is signaled to execute a lead change while in in the air between two strides.
+[Dressage] During a flying change the horse is signaled to execute a lead change while in in the air cantering between two strides.
 This might be continued in a series with each stride and referred to as tempi changes.
 It is difficult to execute and indicative of a skilled rider and well-schooled horse.
+The rider via a series of signals indicates the movement and keeps the horse from breaking stride to the walk or trot.

 -